Birdman of Alcatraz (film): Reception

+Critical response

-Rotten Tomatoes, a review aggregator, reports that 88% of 24 surveyed critics, both contemporaneous and modern, gave the film a positive review; the average rating is 7.2/10.
+Rotten Tomatoes reports that 88% of 24 surveyed critics, both contemporaneous and modern, gave the film a positive review; the average rating is 7.2/10.
 Metacritic, which uses a weighted average, assigned the film a score of 76 out of 100, based on 7 critics, indicating "generally favorable" reviews.

-One of the first critic's reviews of the film by Philip K. Scheuer praised it as "one of the finest pieces of film-making to come out of Hollywood in many a disappointing day", describing Lancaster's performance as "an astonishing tour de force."
+One of the first critic's reviews of the film by Philip K. Scheuer praised it as "one of the finest pieces of film-making to come out of Hollywood in many a disappointing day", describing Lancaster's performance as "an astonishing tour de force".
 In discussing the film's prison setting, Variety wrote, "Birdman reverses the formula and brings a new breadth and depth to the form."
 A. H. Weiler of The New York Times called it "a thoughtful yet powerful portrait that cleaves to the heart and mind despite its omissions".

 Some former inmates who knew Stroud criticized the film's portrayal of the man.
 Former Alcatraz inmate Glenn Williams said that Stroud "was not a sweetheart; he was a vicious killer.
-I think Burt Lancaster owes us all an apology".
+I think Burt Lancaster owes us all an apology."
 Another former convict, Jim Quillan, described the real Stroud as a "jerk", and as "a guy that liked chaos and turmoil and upheaval...
 Always at somebody else's expense".